 This number represents the average pay earned by all workers in the selected location, occupation, and industry.
 It is calculated by summing the adjusted wages for all workers and dividing by the number of workers.
 It is a very general measure of what all workers earn.

 An occupational median wage estimate is the boundary between the highest paid 50 percent and the lowest paid 50 percent of workers in that occupation.
 Half of the workers in a given occupation earn more than the median wage, and half the workers earn less than the median wage.
-It is a measure of what the average worker might expect to make.

 A county or group of counties delineated within a larger metropolitan statistical area, provided that the larger metropolitan statistical area contains a single core with a population of at least 2.5 million and other criteria are met.
 A Metropolitan Division consists of one or more main/secondary counties that represent an employment center or centers, plus adjacent counties associated with the main/secondary county or counties through commuting ties.
 Not all metropolitan statistical areas will contain metropolitan divisions.